mochoabuilds/-cognition-/README.md

 ## 2 RELATED WORKS

+* Human action-object detection has been studied by many

-## 3 HUMAN ACTION DETECTION IN VIDEO STREAMS
+## 3 HUMAN-OBJECT DETECTION IN VIDEO STREAMS

 * In this section, we give detailed descriptions of our two-stream network for action recognition in video streams.
 Our prototype consists of a low light camera & Nvidia Jetson TX2 running an optical flow network, spatial network, temporal network and support vector machine (SVM) that detects human-object interactions in neighborhood shops.

-## 3.1 SYSTEM ARCHITECTURE, ETC.
+## 3.1 SYSTEM ARCHITECTURE

-Camera > Action Recognition Model & Flash Storage > Modem > Cloud > Smartphone Apps
+* Camera > Action Recognition Model & Flash Storage > Modem > Cloud > Smartphone Apps

 * We write pipelines for cutting edge computer vision machines  Our pipelines handle data pre-processing, model training, data-post procoessing, investigating and fixing performance bottlenecks, etc.  We run these pipes on edge devices for the sake of privacy and energy use.
-More flow diagrams, documentation, testing plans/tools and ongoing support of the machine to come!
+More flow diagrams, documentation, testing plans/tools to come!

-## 3.2 TWO STREAM NETWORK (CONFIGURATION)
+## 3.2 TWO STREAM NETWORK (WHAT & WHY)

 * This section provides the technical contributions for running a spatial network, optical flow network, temporal stream and SVM that identify human-object interactions as action class probabilities.
+Our two stream convolutional network processes a video feed in real time with spatial and temporal networks that use ImageNet for pre-training and calculating optical flow to detect human-object interactions across long temporal structures.

-We use a deep architecture to encode deep learned representations into the networks to better recognize human-object interactions in raw unseen neigborhood shop video streams.
+* We use a deep architecture to encode deep learned representations into the networks to better recognize human-object interactions with limited training samples in raw unseen neigborhood shop video streams.

 ## 3.3 PRETRAINING

-* We used ImageNet to pretrain two network streams (spatial & temporal).
+* We used a variant of ImageNet model to pretrain network streams (spatial, temporal, optical flow).
 We are immensely grateful for ImageNet and the human labor it took to sort, label and prep the millions of images across 22k categories.
 We pretrain to avoid representational bottlenecks, boost activations per tile, make for easier dimensional reduction and better balance the width and depth of the network.

 ## 3.4 NETWORK TRAINING

-## 3.5 TWO STREAM ARCHITECTURE (CONTINUED)
+## 3.5 TWO STREAM ARCHITECTURE (HOW)

+## 3.6 IMPLEMENTATION

 ## 4 ENSURING PRIVACY